Runaway Train (Soul Asylum song): Resolved cases

 Curtis Huntzinger, who was featured in the US video, was located deceased in 2008.
 His convicted killer, Stephen Daniel Hash, pleaded guilty to manslaughter and, in 2009, was sentenced to 11 years in Folsom State Prison.

-Aundria Bowman was also featured in the US video.
-Her adopted father Dennis Bowman confessed to her murder in February 2020.
-Her remains were located later that month, and positively identified via DNA testing in May 2020.
-Already serving two life sentences for another 1980 murder, he was sentenced to an additional 35–50 years for Aundria's murder.
+Aundria Bowman, also featured in the US video, was a teenage girl who disappeared from Michigan in 1989.
+In 2020, her adoptive father Dennis Bowman confessed to her murder and burying her remains in the family's back yard, along with confessing to the 1980 rape and murder of Kathleen Doyle in Virginia.

 The last image in all three U.S. versions of the video is that of Thomas Dean Gibson, who disappeared from Douglas County, Oregon in 1991 at the age of 2.
-He is still missing as of February 2021, and age-progressed photos of him at age 18 and age 21 were released in 2009 and 2012, respectively, by the National Center for Missing and Exploited Children.
+He is still missing as of May 2025, and age-progressed photos of him at age 18 and age 21 were released in 2009 and 2012, respectively, by the National Center for Missing and Exploited Children.
 Thomas's father, Larry Gibson, a former deputy sheriff, was convicted of second degree manslaughter after prosecutors alleged that he accidentally killed Thomas when he shot at a stray cat in his front yard even though no remains were ever found.
 Larry maintains his innocence and claims to have worked on finding Thomas since being released from prison in 1996.
 The case was explored on an episode of Unsolved Mysteries.

 The version shown in Australia showed a number of young backpacking tourists whose families were looking for them.
 Many of those shown in the Australian version were confirmed victims of serial killer Ivan Milat, who was arrested in 1994 not long after the Australian film clip was released.

-Also featured in the video, but still missing as of February 2021 were Christopher M. Kerze, Martha W. Dunn, Andrea D. Durham, Wilda M. Benoit, Byron E. Page, Kimberly S. Doss, Duane E. Fochtman, John F. Lango, and Patrick S. Betz.
+Also featured in the video, but still missing as of February 2021 were Christopher M. Kerze, Martha W. Dunn, Andrea D. Durham, Wilda M. Benoit, Byron E. Page, Kimberly S. Doss, Duane E. Fochtman, John F. Lango, Patrick S. Betz and Christina A. Wood.